crate/cloud-howtos/docs/delete-cluster.rst

 .. image:: _assets/img/projects.png

 Select the relevant project by clicking on it.
-Make sure the correct region is displayed in the regions dropdown menu to see the correct project.
+Make sure the correct region is displayed in the regions dropdown menu to see the correct project, or select 'All' in the dropdown menu.

 Next, we need to display the cluster in question.
 To do this, we need to access the Cluster Settings page in the left-hand sidebar, below the divider line.
 The